 7.7.6 Operators Categories

 All the operators we have discussed above can be categorised into following categories

-Binary operators, which take two operands and perform a variety of
+- Unary prefix operators, which precede a single operand. - Binary operators, which take two operands and perform a variety of arithmetic and logical operations.